29 Traditional Japanese Musical Instruments to Listen Out For

 The sound produced by the wagon is gentle and ethereal, making it particularly suited for the serene settings of imperial court music and certain types of traditional Japanese rituals.
 Its tone is soft and resonant, creating an atmosphere of calm and refinement.

 The wagon’s origins trace back to the Heian period (794-1185 AD), a time when it was predominantly used in gagaku, the classical music of the Japanese imperial court.
-Over the centuries, the wagon has maintained its status as a ceremonial instrument, often associated with aristocratic culture and rarely seen outside specific traditional contexts.

 While there are no widely recognized famous musicians for the wagon due to its specialized use in court music, it continues to be played by gagaku musicians who are trained in this ancient art form, preserving its historical and cultural significance.